 What is pH?

-According to Wikipedia, in chemistry, pH is a scale value to tell whether an aqueous solution is acidic or basic.
-The numbers range from 0 to 14.
-Like already mentioned, the lower the scale, it is acidic.
-Meanwhile, the higher the scale, it is basic or alkaline, and the seventh is the neutral scale.
+According to Wikipedia, pH is a scale value in chemistry that tells whether an aqueous solution is acidic or basic.
+The scale ranges from 0 to 14.
+As mentioned, the lower the scale, the more acidic the solution.

-Some types of foods that are acidic are processed foods like yogurt, fish, and cheese.
-Meanwhile, some basic foods are vegetables like beets, bell peppers, and kale which are highly alkaline.
+Some acidic foods are processed foods like yogurt, fish, and cheese.
+Meanwhile, some basic foods are highly alkaline vegetables like beets, bell peppers, and kale.

 Remember that not all liquids have a pH value.
 For example, there is no pH value in gasoline, vegetable oil, or pure alcohol.